Candy Comparison: Otoko Ume Sheet vs Umeboshi no Sheet

 However, unlike beef jerkies, when you chew the thick sheet for a while, it melts in the mouth.

 This Otoko Ume Candy has plenty of flavor of Umeboshi plums.
 It features a sour taste characteristic of Umeboshi and isn’t sweet at all.

 According to the ingredient list on the back of the package, the Nobel Otoko Ume Sheet candy mainly consists of Ume plum flesh (made in China), salt, cornstarch, sugar, starch syrup, acidifier, amino acids, sorbitol, and sweeteners (aspartame, L-phenylalanine compound).

 The Japanese Umeboshi candy has 74 kcal per one bag (27 g) and contains 4.8 g salt equivalents.

 iFactory Umeboshi no Sheet

-I think that the latter iFactory Umeboshi no Sheet is a candy for Umeboshi beginners as it is somewhat sweet and has a gentle Umeboshi flavor, while the former Nobel Otoko Ume Sheet is a candy with authentic Umeboshi flavor.
+I think that the latter iFactory Umeboshi no Sheet is a candy recommended for Umeboshi beginners as it is somewhat sweet with a gentle Umeboshi flavor, while the former Nobel Otoko Ume Sheet is a candy with authentic Umeboshi flavor.